Making Glittery Christmas Cards

 Next, I folded my card in half, and had the red glitter glue ready to trace over "Merry Christmas".

-I purchased the pre-folded the cards, but you can always just fold card stock in half to make your card.
+I purchased the pre-folded the cards, but you can always just fold cardstock in half to make your card.

 Here I have finished tracing over "Merry" with the red glitter paint.